-During your simulation, we may make a mold of your upper body or pelvis (see Figure 1).
-You'll use the mold during your simulation and all your treatments to help you stay still and make sure you're in the same position every time.
-Making the mold will take about 15 minutes.
+During your simulation, we may make a plastic mesh mold of your face and head (see Figure 1).
+You'll use the mold during your simulation and all your treatments to help you stay still and make sure your head is in the same position every time.
+You'll be able to see and hear